NixOS/nix.dev/source/tutorials/building-bootable-iso-image.md

 ## Next steps

-- Take a look at this [list of formats that generators support](https://github.com/nix-community/nixos-generators#supported-formats) to find your cloud provider or virtualization technology.
+- Take a look at this [list of formats that generators support](https://github.com/nix-community/nixos-generators#supported-formats) to find your cloud provider or virtualisation technology.